AdknownInc/grafana-scalyr-datasource-plugin/README.md

 Dependencies:
 - npm
 - go1.12+
-- go dep
+- go mod

-To build backend alerting plugin, this repo will need to be in your $GOPATH.
+To build the backend plugin, this repo will need to be in your $GOPATH.

 To setup this directory for development/compilation, in the root directory run the following:
 `make first_pull`